freenode/web-7.0/content/kb/general/cloaks.md

 address, and do not have any problems.

 To re-iterate, the primary purpose of cloaks is to show your project affiliation, or lack thereof.
-"Hiding your IP" is not their primary purpose, and they cannot be fully relied upon to do that.
+Hiding your IP is not their primary purpose, and they cannot be fully relied upon to do that.

 Also, even when you are cloaked, you will see your own IP if you /whois